 Pay Attention To The Sound Quality

-When getting the bike, the main thing that matters the most is the sound quality, how loud the bell is actually.
-Although the sound quality also depends on you, where will you be using the bike?
+When getting the bike, the main thing that matters the most is the quality of sound, how loud the bell is actually.
+Although it also depends on you, where will you be using the bike?
 Loud and crowded areas or just peaceful neighborhoods?

 If you want to tear through the busy city traffic then an air horn will do the trick for you.